SFGLab/ChromMovie/README.md

 ## Output

 Simulation results will be saved in the folder `output`.
-A typical output of ChromMovie simulation consists of the following data:
+The output of ChromMovie simulation consists of the following data:

 * `config.yaml` - Configuration file used for this particular simulation.
 This is a copy of the input configuration file.
 * `energy.csv` - File containing diagnostic information about Energy and Temperature of the simulation.